-Editor’s Note: This article has been updated for 2017.
+Editor’s Note: This article has been updated for 2023.

 Macy’s A Christmas Story window displays

 Photos with Santa

 Buy a Red Ryder air rifle

 The Indiana Welcome Center is located at 7770 Corinne Drive, off of Kennedy Avenue just south of the I-80/94 Exit 3.
 For hours, event schedule and other details, visit the Indiana South Shore CVA web site.
-Ask at the Welcome Center counter for a map to the self-guided “A Christmas Story” tour in Hammond.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe.
 I will then notify you whenever I publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie